julesjazz/grapefruitlab/content/shows/pity-fear/script.md

 Athens has been at war, and it’s dragging on for years.
 The city is under siege, and they’re losing.
 So they call on the Oracle at Delphi.
 The temple of Apollo.

 The Oracle is just some woman, a priestess, sitting on a three-legged stool over a chasm.
 The inner sanctum of the temple.
-Fumes rise up below her seat, supposedly a decomposing python — the great serpent, killed by Apollo himself.
+Fumes rise up below her seat, supposedly a decomposing python — killed by Apollo himself.
 And she would fall into a trance, intoxicated by these vapors, allowing Apollo to possess her spirit.
 And the result is some nonsense experimental poetry — she’s tripping on fumes, right?
 But then it’s translated by the priests into elegant, cryptic, hexameters.
 Prophesies.

 Which is great.
 Greek Tragedies often start with like: Oedipus is going to kill his father and marry his mother, all in the next 80 minutes!
 We’ve got father killing and mother fucking!
 Just sit back and enjoy!
 I guess Macbeth starts with a prophesy, too, right?
 That’s what the witches are for?
 All that toil and trouble?
 I wish I had a prophesy.

 ### [Dialogue - A Prophesy]

-That’s how we should start the show, you know?
+That’s how we should start the show!
 You could be the witches, and tell me what’s gonna happen?

 **Josie:**
 You will stand on a stage and talk a lot. *[Evil witch laugh]*